Utah Humanities Book Festival

 Photo: Zadie Smith and Michael Chabon in conversation about human values at the Utah Humanities Book Festival and the Tanner Humanities Center at the University of Utah.
 Image courtesy of the Tanner Humanities Center.

-Our 2020 Utah Humanities Book Festival marks 23 years of improving Utah communities through reading, literature, and conversations with authors and each other.
+Our 2023 Utah Humanities Book Festival marks 26 years of improving Utah communities through reading, literature, and conversations with authors and each other.
+We look forward to celebrating with you!

 As our annual statewide celebration of literature, we work with partners in many Utah communities.
-Organizations across the state will again host book festival events featuring both national and local authors, all in a virtual format.
-As always, participants will engage with authors in new, creative, and meaningul ways that are designed to connect readers, authors, and communities.
+Organizations across the state will again host book festival events featuring both national and local authors, in both in-person and virtual formats.
+As always, participants will engage with authors in new, creative, and meaningful ways that are designed to connect readers, authors, and communities.

 Utah Humanities Book Festival: